 This bill is intended to offer a practical approach to address two continuing and ever increasing problems in Michigan: seemingly unfettered urban sprawl and school enrollment patterns that change in congruence with continued urban sprawl.
-These dual issues are addressed by creating an incentive to families to expand their existing homes rather than move into the developing suburban areas in the state, where the housing densities are not nearly as great as those in urban centers and older, inner-ring suburbs.
+These dual issues are addressed by creating an incentive to families to expand existing homes rather than move into the developing suburban areas in the state, where the housing densities are not nearly as great as those in urban centers and older, inner-ring suburbs.
 Generally speaking, young families typically purchase "starter" homes that tend to be cheaper and smaller than homes in other areas.
 But, as the income and size of these families increase they tend to look toward newer developing areas with larger houses and larger plots of land.
 These are typically located in newer suburbs in fast developing counties.
 While a great many families may very well like the communities and school districts in which they live, they are nonetheless often constrained by the housing stock in the area.
-It is believed that by offering the exemption, families will choose to expand their homes and stay in the area, thereby slowing continued urban sprawl and declines in school enrollment.
+Some people believe the exemption will encourage families to choose to expand their homes and stay in the area, thereby slowing continued urban sprawl and declines in school enrollment.